straut12/sj4u-gh/_pages/ref/data-analysis/databases.md

 ```

 ## SELECT
-SELECT will extract data FROM a database
+SELECT 'columns to return' FROM a database
 - SELECT table.col1, table.col2 ..
 - Can use DISTINCT after SELECT for distinct values
 - Can use ORDER BY to sort the data